All Episodes

 Look at the way they dealt with the Soviet Union.

-I mean, it it they're just it it's they're they're untrustworthy in terms of defending the country and its national security.
+They're untrustworthy in terms of defending the country and its national security.

 It's just too treacherous out there now to put these people in any kind of power.

-She probably says, Oh, you know, go take out the garbage or whatever.
+She probably says, oh, you know, go take out the garbage or whatever.

 To him?